 Various intersections with concrete surfacing.

-Salisbury Road - 291 Highway to one mile east
+Blue Mills Rd turn lane at 24 Hwy Salisbury Road - 291 Hwy to 1 mile east

 School zone signalizations